Ramsey–Cass–Koopmans model: Graphical analysis in phase space

-Hence by the stable manifold theorem, the equilibrium is a saddle point and there exists a unique stable arm, or “saddle path”, that converges on the equilibrium, indicated by the blue curve in the phase diagram.
+Hence, by the stable manifold theorem, the equilibrium is a saddle point, and there exists a unique stable arm, or "saddle path," that converges on the equilibrium, indicated by the blue curve in the phase diagram.

-The system is called “saddle path stable” since all unstable trajectories are ruled out by the “no Ponzi scheme” condition:
+The system is called "saddle path stable" since all unstable trajectories are ruled out by the "no Ponzi scheme" condition:

 implying that the present value of the capital stock cannot be negative.

 History

 Spear and Young re-examine the history of optimal growth during the 1950s and 1960s, focusing in part on the veracity of the claimed simultaneous and independent development of Cass' "Optimum growth in an aggregative model of capital accumulation" (published in 1965 in the Review of Economic Studies), and Tjalling Koopman's "On the concept of optimal economic growth" (published in Study Week on the Econometric Approach to Development Planning, 1965, Rome: Pontifical Academy of Science).

 Over their lifetimes, neither Cass nor Koopmans ever suggested that their results characterizing optimal growth in the one-sector, continuous-time growth model were anything other than "simultaneous and independent".
-That the issue of priority ever became a discussion point was due only to the fact that in the published version of Koopmans' work, he cited the chapter from Cass' thesis that later became the RES paper.
-In his paper, Koopmans states in a footnote that Cass independently obtained conditions similar to what Koopmans finds, and that Cass also considers the limiting case where the discount rate goes to zero in his paper.
+The priority issue became a discussion point because, in the published version of Koopmans' work, he cited the chapter from Cass' thesis that later became the RES paper.
+In his paper, Koopmans states in a footnote that Cass independently obtained conditions similar to what he finds.
+Cass also considers the limiting case where the discount rate goes to zero in his paper.
 For his part, Cass notes that "after the original version of this paper was completed, a very similar analysis by Koopmans came to our attention.
 We draw on his results in discussing the limiting case, where the effective social discount rate goes to zero".
-In the interview that Cass gave to Macroeconomic Dynamics, he credits Koopmans with pointing him to Frank Ramsey's previous work, claiming to have been embarrassed not to have known of it, but says nothing to dispel the basic claim that his work and Koopmans' were in fact independent.
+In the interview that Cass gave to Macroeconomic Dynamics, he credits Koopmans with pointing him to Frank Ramsey's previous work, claiming to have been embarrassed not to have known of it, but says nothing to dispel the basic claim that his work and Koopmans' were independent.

 Spear and Young dispute this history, based upon a previously overlooked working paper version of Koopmans' paper, which was the basis for Koopmans' oft-cited presentation at a conference held by the Pontifical Academy of Sciences in October 1963.
 In this Cowles Discussion paper, there is an error.
-Koopmans claims in his main result that the Euler equations are both necessary and sufficient to characterize optimal trajectories in the model because any solutions to the Euler equations which do not converge to the optimal steady-state would hit either a zero consumption or zero capital boundary in finite time.
-This error was apparently presented at the Vatican conference, although at the time of Koopmans' presenting it, no participant commented on the problem.
-This can be inferred because the discussion after each paper presentation at the Vatican conference is preserved verbatim in the conference volume.
+Koopmans claims in his main result that the Euler equations are both necessary and sufficient to characterize optimal trajectories in the model because any solutions to the Euler equations that do not converge to the optimal steady-state would hit either a zero consumption or zero capital boundary in finite time.
+This error was presented at the Vatican conference, although no participant commented on the problem at the time of Koopmans' presentation.
+This can be inferred because the discussion after each paper presentation at the Vatican conference is verbatim in the conference volume.